 Self-employed people pay tax on their business profits (not personal earnings), as well as Class 2 and Class 4 National Insurance contributions (NICs).

 People running limited companies are employees, which means they must pay income tax through the company's Pay As You Earn (PAYE) scheme, as well as NICs.
 The company must also pay Corporation Tax to HM Revenue & Customs (HMRC) each year, which, for many small limited companies, amounts to 19% of their profits after expenses and allowances have been accounted for.

 Another consideration for many firms is value added tax (VAT), of course, which is levied on sale of most goods and services (there are exemptions).
-If your turnover exceeds the threshold (£85,000 in a 12 month period since April 2017), your business must be VAT-registered.
+If your turnover exceeds the threshold (£85,000 in a 12 month period), your business must be VAT-registered.
 Once registered, you charge VAT and fill in a quarterly VAT return, submit it online to HMRC and pay your bill.

 Keeping financial records

 To remain within the law (and run your business effectively), you must maintain accurate financial records, detailing all money entering and leaving your business.
 These accounts must be kept for at least six years - even if the business ceases trading.

 If you put a robust system in place from day one, then simple bookkeeping needn't turn into a nightmare - even if number crunching isn't your thing.

 So what makes up a basic bookkeeping system?
 You will need a cash book, sales ledger, purchase ledger, and a wages book.
 For most businesses, such 'books' now take the form of software.
 An array of software packages offers a quick, cheap and convenient means of financial record keeping.
 At the push of a button they can reveal vital information that can help owner-managers run their businesses more effectively.